JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 I just call it thinking.

-# Thinking about the game of Tic Tac Toe
+# Exercise 1: Thinking about the game of Tic Tac Toe

-Now let's think about how you play a typical game of Tic Tac Toe on paper for a few moments.
-Think about the following aspects:
+## Now let's think about how you play a typical pen and paper game of Tic Tac Toe

+Take 3 to 5 minutes and think about the following aspects of a typical pen and paper game of Tic Tac Toe:

-* The board that you draw
+* The board that you draw: how many parts does it have?
+What do you call them?
-* The rules for who makes the first moves
+* The rules for who makes the first move
 * The rules of alternating turns
-* How one player wins, and the different "paths" the player can take to win
+* How one player wins, and the different directions the player can take to win
 * Or, how a game can end in a tie

 Next, do this: